joneavila/DRAL/DRAL-corpus/README.md

   - Save the edited audio with the original filename
 - Open the markup file in ELAN to adjust the markups
   - Click *File* > *Save As...* and save a new copy with the original filename
   - ELAN will automatically replace the audio with the edited version, since it looks for the original filename.
 Verify that the audio does not contain the redacted segment.
   - Select the annotation containing the segment to redact, then delete with *Annotation* > *Delete Annotation*.
   - Place the cursor/crosshair at the start time of the deleted annotation.
   - Click *Annotation* > *Shift* > *Annotation on All Tiers, Right of Crosshair...*, enter the duration of the deleted annotation in milliseconds as a negative duration.
     For example, if the duration was 00:00:05.200, enter `-5200`
   - Listen to a few annotated segments and verify they are intact
   - Save the file and close

-## Create LDC release from DRAL 8.0 release

-Run `make_release_ldc.py`

-Optional: Run `validate-audio-files-ldc-release.sh`

 ## Print corpus statistics

 Print corpus statistics -- such as the number of conversations, and utterances, their duration, and the number of participants -- with `print_stats.py`.

 ```python
 python print_stats.py --help